btel/python-in-neuroscience-tutorials/README.md

 ## Contributing

 The tutorials are created collaboratively by computational neuroscience community.
 You are most encourage to contribute your ideas, corrections or new tutorials!
 All development is done on Github, so you can suggest changes on the Github issues page for this project.
 To edit or add new tutorials we follow the Github "fork & pull request" model.

+## Citing

+To cite us you can use Zenodo DOI:

+    Bartosz Telenczuk, 2017.
+Python in neuroscience - tutorials. doi:10.5281/zenodo.345422